Erk-G/music-quiz/README.md

 These are the main things I'd want to fix, but aren't pressing.
 Just looks ugly and is maybe a split second slower.

+Started and pretty much finished adding in CSS with tailwind.

+On "things I would add to this project" is I would like to have a way to make youtube videos visible.
+I have a way, which is to make youtube "invisible" instead of hidden but it makes the dom look ugly.
+Maybe if I put it on the bottom of the dom.
+The other thing is marking what questions you have clicked on.
+I honestly don't really know how to easily approach this.
+Best thought right now is have a state keep track of clicked on buttons in an array, then when clicked on change the class?
+I should try that, biggest thing that would make this project feel complete.

 ## Current Goals

-The base difficulties work, just need to make sure special works.
-Need to work on the CSS (especially for hiding the answers to the questions), will look into tailwind for this.
+May do the last thing in my notes.
 Working on console errors will be my finishing touch, unique prop error, warining about updating a component, and loading in an icon (that should be fast).